 Coming back at you with another air fryer recipe!
-The air fryer chicken nuggets are so popular but I’m thinking it’s time for an air fryer vegetable recipe would be welcome.
-I have a bunch more air fryer recipes that I’m sure you’ll like, too.
+The air fryer chicken nuggets are so popular but I’m thinking it’s time for an air fryer vegetable recipe.
+I have a bunch more air fryer recipes, from breakfast to dessert, that I’m sure you’ll like, too.
 I think my air fryer is my new bestie!

 Of course, if you don’t have an air fryer, I still have you covered with over 1,000 recipes that are not made in this specific kitchen appliance.

 In fact, I have lots of Brussels sprouts recipes that are made using other methods.
 We love easy grilled Brussels sprouts and sautéed Brussels sprouts.
 Try these roasted Brussels sprouts with cranberries and walnuts, roasted Brussels sprouts with Asiago, smoked paprika and shallot Brussels sprouts, Brussels sprouts with pancetta, or creamy cheesy Brussels sprouts au gratin.
 All delicious choices!